ToF-/Domain/README.md

 >
 > `ExceptT` constructs a monad parameterized over two things:
 >
-> - /e/ - The exception type.
+> - *e* - The exception type.
-> - /m/ - The inner monad.
+> - *m* - The inner monad.
 >
 > The `return` function yields a computation that produces the given value, while `>>=` sequences two subcomputations, exiting on the first exception.

-Let's experiment on /ghci/.
+Let's experiment on *ghci*.
 We start with importing our program, and the module.

 ```
 >  import Program2.hs